Mohamed Cissé

-Mohamed Lamine Cisse (born 10 February 1982 in Conakry) is a Guinean footballer who currently plays for K.R.C.
-Mechelen in Belgium, as a central defender.
+Mohamed Cisse (born 10 February 1982) is a Guinean footballer who currently plays for SK Lokeren-Doorslaar in Belgium, as a central defender.

 After starting his football career with Horoya AC, Cisse made his professional debuts in 2003, with Belgium's Royal Antwerp FC.
 In the 2007 summer transfer window, he signed for Turkish side Bursaspor, being almost unheard of over the course of one season - the team could only rank in 13th position - and being released.